JonnDeleon/Movies-TV-Data---Cleaning-and-Creating/README.md

 3. Open XLSX in Excel and save as CSV.

 After this, the CSV had no issues.
+CinemaData.zip contains both the XLSX and new CSV.

 ## Built With
 MySQL Workbench 8.0 CE